1401199262/UnsuccessfulDriver/README.md

+# Drivermain return STATUS_UNSUCCESSFUL

-# Put the code in NonPagedPool and return STATUS_UNSUCCESSFUL
+Put the code in NonPagedPool and fix them